MiddlePoint-Solutions/mcp-on-android-tv/README.md

 - **Stable local connection**: Unlike wireless debugging on phones, the connection does not cycle, giving you a direct link to the device.
 - **MCP integration**: With MCP layered on top of ADB, any LLM client supporting custom MCP servers (such as [Goose](https://github.com/goose-ai) or [Claude Desktop](https://claude.ai)) can act as a controller for your TV.

-⚠️ **Note**: For security reasons this should only be made to work on your local network, exposing you TV to the internet is a big risk.
+⚠️ **Note**: For security reasons this should only be made to work on your local network, exposing your TV to the internet is a big risk.

----

 ## Features